anton-tchekov/unholy-c/README.md

 ## Expressions

-Expressions, used for example on the right hand side of an assignment, consist only out of function calls.
+Expressions (used for example on the right hand side of an assignment) consist only out of function calls.

 **Example:**